sudheerj/reactjs-interview-questions/README.md

     In React, both `state` and `props` are plain JavaScript objects and used to manage the data of a component, but they are used in different ways and have different characteristics.

     The `state` entity is managed by the component itself and can be updated using the setter(`setState()` for class components) function.
-Unlike props, state can be modified by the component and is used to manage the internal state of the component.
+Unlike props, state can be modified by the component and is used to manage the internal state of the component. i.e, state acts as a component's memory.
 Moreover, changes in the state trigger a re-render of the component and its children.
 The components cannot become reusable with the usage of state alone.

-    On the otherhand, `props` (short for "properties") are passed to a component by its parent component and are `read-only`, meaning that they cannot be modified by the own component itself.
+    On the otherhand, `props` (short for "properties") are passed to a component by its parent component and are `read-only`, meaning that they cannot be modified by the own component itself. i.e, props acts as arguments for a function.
 Also, props can be used to configure the behavior of a component and to pass data between components.
 The components become reusable with the usage of props.

     **[⬆ Back to Top](#table-of-contents)**